Sub Floor Ventilation Fans, Costs and Solutions

 Nature abhors vacuum.
 Automatically, the vacuum conditions created when the stale air is continuously sucked out of the sub floor will be filled by fresh air from outside.
 This is also enhanced by the negative pressure that exists in the under floor due to the unequal movement of air.
 In the process of installing this system, the ventilation expert will determine the best place to vent out the damp air.
 This would typically be done through the lower part of the wall.

 The sub floor ventilation system is the opposite of the exhaust system; instead of creating negative pressure, it creates positive pressure.
 A greater quantity of air is blown into the sub floor space, which will, as a result, force the damp, moist air out.

 There are two supply fans that bring in the fresh and dry air from the outside, and only one exhaust fan that gets rid of the damp air.
 This is because the positive pressure will work to push out the damp air automatically.
 Some of the positive aspects of this system are:

 - It facilitates the drying up of damp or moist areas in the sub-floor area because dry air is constantly being blown over them.
 It is more effective than trying to force out the moist air from the damp surfaces.

-- It creates an effective way to manage the odors and moisture that exist in the sub floor area, where the damp air is redirected outside the home.
+- It creates an effective way to manage the odors and moisture that exist in the subfloor area, where the damp air is redirected outside the residential home.
 Caution needs to be taken however, to ensure that the escape vent is sufficient for the damp air to leave the sub-floor.
-If this is not done, the dampness will end up rising into the home.
+If this is not done, the dampness will end up rising into the home or commercial property.